Which Piercings Hurt the Most (or Least)!

 - Fourchette (Perineum piercing that sits vertically at the bottom of the vaginal opening, similar to a male Guiche piercing)

 - Clitoris (Piercing directly through the clitoris glans.
 Please note: this is an uncommon piercing that many candidates are not anatomically suitable for and many piercers will refuse to perform)

 - Princess Diana (Similar to a VCH but rather than being in the center of the clitoral hood, it sits to one side, usually done in pairs)

 (From LEAST painful to MOST painful based on customer feedback)

 - Dermal Anchor

 Don’t forget guys, it’s all down to personal experience, so don’t be put off, if you really want to mod your bod, go for it!

 If you want to know more about any type of piercing and how it’s done, check out the piercing bible for some great information!
-Or if you’re wandering what piercing would suit you best, have a browse at Pinterest for some seriously cool pierced inspo!
+Or if you’re wondering what piercing would suit you best, have a browse on Pinterest for some seriously cool pierced inspo!

 Please follow any aftercare instructions given to you by your piercer, but for even more piercing care tips, take a look at this NHS Piercing Aftercare article for some great advice on keeping that new mod clean.

-At Blue Banana we’re always interested to find out your experiences of piercings and what they felt like, so leave a comment on our Facebook or Twitter with the tag #didithurtbbuk to tell us what you think!
+At Blue Banana, we’re always interested to find out your experiences with piercings and what they felt like, so leave a comment on our Facebook or Twitter with the tag #didithurtbbuk to tell us what you think!